couchbaselabs/pydcp/README.md

 (None)   - Run all tests<br>
  -s all  - Run all tests<br>
- -s upr  - Run all upr related tests<br>
+ -s dcp  - Run all DCP related tests<br>
  -s mcd  - Run all memcached related tests<br>

 Some unit tests can only be run against certain server types.
 To specify your